66th Street (Manhattan): West Side

 The block between Columbus Avenue and Central Park West is the address for the ABC News Headquarters and was co-named Peter Jennings Way in 2006 in honor of the late news anchor.
-The famed Manhattan restaurant Tavern on the Green, which operated from 1934 to 2009, also was located off of West 66th Street, at Central Park West.
+The First Battery Armory is in the middle of the block at 56 West 66th Street.
+The famed Manhattan restaurant Tavern on the Green is located off of West 66th Street, at Central Park West.

 66th Street is the site of the Manhattan New York Temple of the Church of Jesus Christ of Latter-day Saints.
 The design for the 38-story structure included retail space at ground level, a church center on lower floors and 325 apartments.
 In 1972, the plan faced opposition from community organizations and Manhattan Borough President Percy Sutton who protested against the policy on exclusion of blacks from ministerial roles in the church, which was not ended until 1978.

 The Lincoln Center for the Performing Arts covers a 16.3 acre site located between Broadway and Amsterdam Avenue, from West 60th to West 66th Street.
 The project, designed to consolidate many of the city's cultural institutions on a single site, was constructed on the site of the San Juan Hill neighborhood as part of the "Lincoln Square Renewal Project" during Robert Moses' program of urban renewal in the 1960s.
 The first structure completed and occupied as part of this renewal was the Fordham University School of Law in 1962.
 The Dauphin Hotel was among the structures demolished as part of the project.

 In 1972, the Chinese government purchased the 10-story Lincoln Square Motor Inn at Broadway for nearly $5 million, which was turned into the Chinese Mission to the United Nations, including offices and residences for its delegation in New York.
 The location made it the only permanent headquarters of any country to be situated on the West Side of Manhattan.
 In 1998, the Chinese government swapped the site for buildings located on First Avenue and 34th Street, in order to be closer to the UN.
 The site was converted into a 100-apartment extension of the Phillips Club, an extended stay hotel.

 Lincoln Towers is an apartment complex that consists of six buildings with eight addresses on a 20 acre campus, bounded on the south by West 66th Street, on the west by Freedom Place, on the north by West 70th Street, and on the east by Amsterdam Avenue.

 A 1986 plan by Donald Trump would have located a Television City Tower, the world's tallest building — 150 stories and 1910 ft tall — at the corner of West End Avenue and 66th Street, as part of his development of the 100 acre property along the Hudson River between 59th Street and 72nd Street atop the Penn Central rail yards.